Armandulis/Books-API/Assignment.md

 - Asynchronously start a job to fetch the data from one or more open book APIs (like https://openlibrary.org/dev/docs/api/search).
 This data is then processed and stored in the internal database.
 Existing data should be updated when necessary.
 - Query the internal database and return the results (which may be empty or incomplete, as the async job may still be running).

-Because the REST API can change in the future, we want to to have version `v1`.
+Because the REST API can change in the future, we want to have version `v1`.
 Version `v2` due to be released in the future at some point, will feature backwards incompatible changes in routes, requests and responses, but things like authentication will remain the same as in `v1`.

 Make sure to handle cases where the external API responds that the rate limit has been reached and re-schedule the job at an appropriate time.